 A line sheet is a sales tool used to show prospective customers a range of products.
 They are simple, visual documents that showcase products and represent the brand.

 They include images of the products and information like descriptions, colors, sizes, and prices.
-It's essentially a streamlined product catalog for wholesale prospects and is a valuable B2B marketing and DTC marketing tool.
+It's essentially a streamlined product catalog for wholesale prospects and is a valuable B2B marketing (see what is B2B marketing) and DTC marketing tool.
 It's also great for cross selling your products.

 Wholesale Line Sheet